EVORA-project/evora-ontology/models/docs/fundingSource.md

 # Slot: funding source (fundingSource)

-_A program, grant, or project providing financial support for the access or use of the product or service, either fully or partially_
+_A program, grant, or project providing financial support for the access or use of the product or service, either fully or partially._